Source Gaming

 Colors & Design

-If Melmetal were to appear in Smash, it would obviously see little change in regards to design.
-However, a few visual details would be included to allow it to fit in with other representatives of the series.
-Such tweaks would include a more realistic texture for its metallic body, as well as a few scratch marks on its head, shoulders, and hands.
-As for Melmetal’s palettes, they would primarily be based on various main series titles and creatures seen throughout the series.
-The first color would naturally be its default gray and gold color scheme, the second would be its Shiny form’s gray and bronze color scheme, the third would reference Pokémon Gold with a primarily gold color scheme, the fourth would reference Crystal with a cyan color scheme, the fifth would reference Shiny Golurk (a notable Shiny variation given its appearance in the fourteenth Pokémon movie) with a black and green color scheme, the sixth would reference Registeel with a black and red color scheme, the seventh would reference Dialga with a blue and gray color scheme, and the eighth would reference Heatran with an orange and brown color scheme.
+If Melmetal were to appear in Smash, it would obviously see little change regarding its design.
+However, a few visual details would be included to let it fit in with other reps from its series.
+These tweaks would include a more realistic texture for its metallic body, as well as a few scratch marks on its head, shoulders, and hands.
+As for Melmetal’s palettes, they would primarily be based on various main series titles and Pokémon from throughout the series.
+The first color would naturally be its default gray-and-gold color scheme, the second would be its Shiny form’s gray-and-bronze color scheme, the third would reference Pokémon Gold with a primarily gold color scheme, the fourth would reference Crystal with a cyan color scheme, the fifth would reference Shiny Golurk (a notable Shiny given its role in the fourteenth Pokémon movie) with a black-and-green color scheme, the sixth would reference Registeel with a black-and-red color scheme, the seventh would reference Dialga with a blue-and-gray color scheme, and the eighth would reference Heatran with an orange-and-brown color scheme.

 (Courtesy of @PikarlaFan)